 Model Context Protocol (MCP)

-The Model Context Protocol (MCP) is a protocol designed to enable real-time communication between MCP clients, including LLMs, AI agents, and AI apps, and MCP servers, such as MindsDB.
+The Model Context Protocol (MCP) facilitates real-time communication between MCP clients, such as LLMs, AI agents, and AI applications, and MCP servers like MindsDB.

-MindsDB is an MCP server that enables your MCP applications to answer questions over large-scale federated data—spanning databases, data warehouses, and SaaS applications.
+MindsDB is an MCP server that enables intelligent applications to query and reason over federated data from databases, data warehouses, and applications.

 Key Features